Neville-Loh/NZMSA2020-backend/README.md

 2020 Phase 1.
 A backend is developed and deployed using Microsoft Azure Services.
 The API is created using code first method to generate database and controller.
 The model demonstrate a one to many relationship of data query and model.
+The core function included login, create user, and relational databalse.

+All endpoint controller is shown using Swagger.
+Please see link below

 API Endpoints with Azure SQL Database Server Link: